HOME—US Scouting—Boy Scouts of America

 Eagle Scout Award

 - The famous Eagle Scout award was created in 1911, and the first was awarded in 1912.
-Until the 1950's adult men could also earn the award.
-Starting on 1 February 2019, girls were allowed for the first time to begin working on the Eagle requirements, and the first female Eagle Scouts finished the award in mid to late 2020.
+Until as late as 1965 adult men could also earn the award.
+Starting on 1 February 2019, girls were allowed for the first time to begin working on the Eagle requirements, and the first female Eagle Scouts finished the award in mid 2020.

 - Today, all youth members of Scouts BSA can earn Eagle.
 In addition youth members (under age 18) in Sea Scouts and Venturing can also earn Eagle if they have earned First Class as a member of a Scouts BSA troop (which is a minor hurdle).